Catalonia’s Education System: Indoctrination, Victimization, and Linguistic ‘Spies’

 History of Catalonia

 Francisco Oya is one such Catalan.
-Oya is professor of history at the Joan Boscà college in Barcelona.
+Oya is a professor of history at the Joan Boscà college in Barcelona.
 In January 2019, following a secretive investigation, he was sentenced to ten months of unpaid suspension by the Catalan education authorities.
 When Oya asked the inspector about the reasons for his “gross misconduct,” he was told that the class materials that he used “made Catalan nationalists look bad.”

 These complementary materials were extracted from two prestigious academic publications: Racismo y xenofobia en el nacionalismo catalán and La raza catalana.
 These volumes rightly contextualize the origins of Catalan and other nationalisms in race-based theories of the 19th century.
 They were entirely pertinent when explaining the history of modern and contemporary Catalonia, as perhaps best illustrated by the current incumbent of the Catalan government, Quim Torra, in his supremacist tirades against Spanish-speaking children.